 Just like that, her suitcases are back on the floor and her checklists are out in full swing.
 Only this time it no longer feels like an exciting holiday is round the corner.
 A new semester is waiting for her and it bears gifts: hundreds of unopened emails, hours of reading material, winter wear for an even more aggressive cold spell that no longer comes with holiday music to soften its blow.
-Her suitcase is filling up with the essentials: a lifetime supply of Maggi packets so she doesn’t have to trek through ice to go to the Indian store, amma’s upma mixes and chutney podi, the Lays she grew up with – the one that sets her mouth on fire like any decent snack food is supposed to, Kurkure for her poor roommate who couldn’t take this trip home.
+Her suitcase is filling up with the essentials: a lifetime supply of Maggi packets so she doesn’t have to trek through ice to go to the Indian store, amma’s upma mixes and chutney podi, Lays Magic Masala to set her mouth on fire like any decent snack food is supposed to, and Kurkure for her poor roommate who couldn’t take this trip home.

-There’s nothing she can do to slow down the time that passes between the first agonizing flight and the second.
+There’s nothing she can do to slow down these last few days.
 There’s nothing that can prepare her for the dull sadness of leaving Bangalore’s beautiful weather and perfectly understandable traffic jams.
 (What isn’t forgivable when you’re wearing Gulmohar-coloured glasses?)